by-jp/www.byjp.me/content/photos/instagram/d6ump47vbso2nvdjire2fzxica/index.md

 - imported
 - from-instagram
 ---
-Placemats made for the reunion of our trip to Africa\!
+Placemats made for the reunion of our trip to Africa!